 There are many types of benign skin growths and below are some of the more common examples.
 Sometimes, skin cancer may be mistaken as normal skin spot.
 Do consult a dermatologist to have a proper clinical evaluation.

-Seborrheic keratosis is non-cancerous growths.
+Seborrheic keratosis is non-cancerous growth.
 They are usually brown but can vary from light brown to black.
 They vary in size from a few millimetres in diameter to larger than 10 millimetres.
 Their main feature is the waxy, “pasted-on” or “stuck-on” appearance.

 They become more common and more numerous with advancing age and hence they are also commonly known as age spots.

 Because they may grow larger over the years, removal is sometimes recommended especially if they itch, get irritated, or bleed easily.
 A seborrheic keratosis may turn black and may be difficult to distinguish from skin cancer at times.
 Hence, a biopsy is needed to help determine if it is cancerous or not.
 Otherwise, they can be easily removed with laser or cautery.

 Actinic keratosis is also called solar keratosis.
 They are caused by the sun; hence, the face, hands, forearms, and the V of the neck are the most common areas for actinic keratosis.
 Actinic keratosis is pre-cancerous, which means they may become skin cancers.
 Do seek help early with a dermatologist in order to get rid of these pre-cancerous lesions.

 Sebaceous hyperplasia is a common, benign overgrowth of the oil glands in adults of middle age or older.
 It consists of creamy pink or yellow-coloured spots, usually occurring on the forehead, cheeks and nose.
 These spots can be treated with cryotherapy, cautery or laser treatment.
 But they tend to recur unless the entire unit is mechanically destroyed.

 Benign fibrous histiocytomas is a common benign fibrous skin growth consisting of a firm, smooth, often hyperpigmented lump occurring on the limbs, especially in females.
 They can be removed by minor surgery.